DEFERRING A PLACE

 2. Place the deferred course as your first and only preference on the application form;

-3. Indicate your deferral by ticking the deferred place indicator box on your application.
+3. Indicate your deferral by ticking the Deferred Applicant indicator box, in the Course Choices section on your application.

 It is important to read the letter granting you the deferred place for further instructions.
 You will breach the conditions of your deferred place if you enter more than the single deferred course code on your application.
 In that event, you will forfeit the guaranteed place and enter the competition for places in the normal way.